Looking for the right tool to help you manage your projects, boost team collaboration, and streamline workflows?

 In terms of administration, Wrike recognizes several types of users who naturally get different access rights and permissions:

-- Account owner — There can be only one account owner, and this person has access to billing information, invoices, subscription info, and the use of add-ons.
+- Account owner — there can be only one account owner, and this person has access to billing information, invoices, subscription info, and the use of add-ons.

-- Admins — These are the users who get access to tasks, folders, and projects shared with them and can manage other users.
+- Admins — these are the users who get access to tasks, folders, and projects shared with them and can manage other users.

-- Regular users — They’re standard users with full rights within the workspace, but with fewer rights than admins.
+- Regular users — they’re standard users with full rights within the workspace, but with fewer rights than admins.

-- Contributors — These people can view, edit, add comments to, or approve only the items shared with them.
+- Contributors — these people can view, edit, add comments to, or approve only the items shared with them.

-- Collaborators — These users have limited rights and are typically reserved for partners, clients, or contractors.
+- Collaborators — these users have limited rights and are typically reserved for partners, clients, or contractors.

-- Viewers — This user type refers to those people you can include on every plan to view and comment on the work.
+- Viewers — this user type refers to those people you can include on every plan to view and comment on the work.

 In Wrike, you can control what users see or do by setting their user type, permissions, and access role (Full, Editor, Limited, and Read Only).